boeric/zero-config-react-webapp/README.md

 ## zero-config-react-webapp

-Zero-config React app template, with Webpack (bundler), Babel (compiler), Eslint/Airbnb (strict code style linting), Jest (unit tests), and D3 (data visualization) – all **pre-configured** and ready to go.
+Zero-config React app template, with Webpack (bundler), Babel (compiler), Eslint/Airbnb (strict code style linting) and Jest (unit tests) – all **pre-configured** and ready to go.
 You just add your code!
 You don't have to configure a thing (except when you want to deploy to remote server).

 ### Supported Javascript features